-The Bachelor of Science Degree in Information Technology prepares students for a broad spectrum of careers in information technology and information management, with the opportunity for a concentration in information technology, business analytics, and web and mobile design.
-Part of Bay State College's forward-thinking curriculum focuses on innovation, globalization, entrepreneurship, and social good, this program provides students with a unique educational opportunity to explore and think critically about the information technology needs of organizations today and into the future.
-Students engage in experiential learning opportunities both inside and outside of the classroom as they prepare themselves to meet the organizational information technology challenges on both domestic and international levels.
-For more information, please contact Dr. William Morrissette, Dean, Division of Professional Studies, at email@example.com
+The Entertainment Management degree prepares students for a broad spectrum of careers in business, with special emphasis on Artist, Tour, and Production Management, Contracts Administration, Promotion, and Marketing.
+Part of Bay State College's forward-thinking curriculum focuses on innovation, globalization, entrepreneurship, and social good, this program provides students with a unique educational opportunity to explore and think critically about the needs of the entertainment industry today and into the future.
+Students engage in experiential learning opportunities both inside and outside of the classroom as they prepare themselves to meet the organizational challenges on both domestic and international levels.

-Students who major in Information Technology will be prepared to:
+Students who major in Entertainment Management will be prepared to:

-Admission of students to the Bachelor of Science in Information Technology program is based upon the general admission requirements of Bay State College.
-Transfer into the Information Technology program requires a minimum 2.3 cumulative grade point average.
+Admission of students to the Bachelor of Science in Entertainment Management (BSEM) program is based upon the general admission requirements of Bay State College.
+Transfer into the BSEM program requires a minimum 2.3 cumulative grade point average.
 A minimum grade of "D-" is required for all core and program courses.

 Select one of the following concentrations